Iroiso/Postify/Readme.md

 and you'll get a list of options for installing and running postify
 Type:

+$ Postify -i or  Postify --install
-$ Postify -i -r or Postify --install --run
+$ Postify -r or Postify --run

-This will install and run postify ( Note: you can type each command line switch to the same effect ) to remove type ( make sure that postify is not running ):
+This will install and run postify ( Note: you can type each command line switch to the same effect ) to remove type:

 $ Postify -c or Postify --clean   #Don't worry your data is still safe.
+$ Postify -s or Postify --status  #Find out the current status of postify

-## Settings
+## Settings and Configuration
 Postify uses the .ini file format.
 Look in the settings.ini file to see available options.
 They are pretty easy to understand.